aws-samples/shopfloor-connectivity/docs/targets/aws-sitewise.md

 ---
 ### AssetDescription
-Template for description of created assets.
+Defines the template used to generate descriptions for automatically created assets.
+The template supports dynamic content through placeholders and metadata values.

+Available placeholders:

+- %schedule% - Schedule identifier
+- %target% - Target identifier
+- %source% - Source identifier
+- %datetime% - Current date/time
+- ${name} - Environment variables
+- %metadataName% - Source/target metadata values

+Default: "Asset for target %target%, schedule %schedule%, source %source%"

+Optional.
+When not specified, the default template is used.
+The description helps identify and organize assets within AWS IoT SiteWise

 **Type**: String

-The value is as template used tro create the name for a created asset.
-In template, besides placeholders for environment variables (${name}) the following placeholders are
-available:

-- %schedule%
-- %target%
-- %source%
-- %datetime%

-To use the values of metadata at the top or source level of the target data, the name af the metadata value can be used with a '%' prefix and postfix.

-The default value is "Asset for target %target%, schedule %schedule%, source %source%"

 ---
 ### AssetExternalId
-Template for external ID  of created or updated assets.
+Defines the template used to generate external IDs for assets.
+External IDs provide a way to link SiteWise assets with external systems and maintain consistent identification across platforms.

+Available placeholders:

+- %schedule% - Schedule identifier
+- %target% - Target identifier
+- %source% - Source identifier
+- ${name} - Environment variables
+- %metadataName% - Source/target metadata values

+Pattern requirements:

+- Must start with a letter or number
+- Can contain letters, numbers, hyphens, underscores
+- Must be 2-128 characters long
+- Must end with a letter or number

+Optional.
+If not specified, no external ID will be assigned to the asset.

 **Type**: String

-The value is as template used to create the external ID for the created or updated asset.
-In template, besides placeholders for environment variables (${name}) the following placeholders are
-available:

-- %schedule%
-- %target%
-- %source%

-To use the values of metadata at the top or source level of the target data, the name af the metadata value can be used with a '%' prefix and postfix.

-If this setting is not used then no external ID will be created for the asset.

 ---
 ### AssetModelDescription
-Template for description of created asset models.
+Defines the template used to generate descriptions for automatically created asset models.
+The template supports dynamic content through placeholders and metadata values to provide context about the model's purpose and origin.

+Available placeholders:

+- %schedule% - Schedule identifier
+- %target% - Target identifier
+- %source% - Source identifier
+- %datetime% - Current date/time
+- ${name} - Environment variables
+- %metadataName% - Source/target metadata values

+Default: "Asset model for target %target%, schedule %schedule%, source %source%"

+Optional.
+When not specified, the default template is used.
+The description helps identify and document asset models within AWS IoT SiteWise.

 **Type**: String

-The value is as template used tro create the name for a created asset model.
-In template, besides placeholders for environment variables (${name}) the following placeholders are
-available:

-- %schedule%
-- %target%
-- %source%
-- %datetime%

-To use the values of metadata at the top or source level of the target data, the name af the metadata value can be used with a '%' prefix and postfix.

-The default value is "Asset model for target %target%, schedule %schedule%, source %source%"

 ---
 ### AssetModelExternalId
 Template for external ID of created or updated asset models.

+**Type** : String

+Defines the template used to generate external IDs for asset models.
+External IDs enable integration with external systems by providing a consistent identifier across different platforms and systems.
+External IDs help maintain referential integrity when synchronizing with external systems.

+Available placeholders:

+- %schedule% - Schedule identifier
+- %target% - Target identifier
+- %source% - Source identifier
+- ${name} - Environment variables
+- %metadataName% - Source/target metadata values

+Optional.
+If not specified, no external ID will be assigned to the asset model.

+Pattern requirements:

+- Must be unique within your AWS account
+- Must follow AWS IoT SiteWise naming conventions
+- Case-sensitive

 **Type**: String

-The value is as template used to create the external ID for the created or updated asset model.
-In template, besides placeholders for environment variables (${name}) the following placeholders are
-available:

-- %schedule%
-- %target%
-- %source%

-To use the values of metadata at the top or source level of the target data, the name af the metadata value can be used with a '%' prefix and postfix.

-If this setting is not used then no external ID will be created for the asset model.

 ---
 ### AssetModelName
-Template for name of created or updated asset models.
+Defines the template used to generate names for asset models.
+The template supports dynamic content through placeholders and metadata values to create unique and meaningful model names.

+Available placeholders:

+- %schedule% - Schedule identifier
+- %target% - Target identifier
+- %source% - Source identifier
+- ${name} - Environment variables
+- %metadataName% - Source/target metadata values

+Default: "%target%-%schedule%-%source%-model"

+Required.
+Must follow AWS IoT SiteWise naming constraints: [[2\]](https://docs.aws.amazon.com/iot-sitewise/latest/userguide/update-asset-models.html)

+- Maximum length of 256 characters
+- Cannot contain control characters or certain special characters
+- Must be unique within your AWS account

 **Type**: String

-The value is as template used tro create the name for the created or updated asset model.
-In template, besides placeholders for environment variables (${name}) the following placeholders are
-available:

-- %schedule%
-- %target%
-- %source%

-To use the values of metadata at the top or source level of the target data, the name af the metadata value can be used with a '%' prefix and postfix.

-The default value is "%target%-%schedule%-%source%-model"

 ---
 ### AssetModelTags
-Map containing the names and value templates to add to an AssetModel when it is created by the adapter.
+Defines key-value pairs of tags to be applied to created asset models.
+Tag values support dynamic content through templates, allowing for automated and consistent tagging based on context.

+Available placeholders in value templates:

+- %schedule% - Schedule identifier
+- %target% - Target identifier
+- %source% - Source identifier
+- ${name} - Environment variables
+- %metadataName% - Source/target metadata values

+Optional.
+When specified, these tags are automatically applied during asset model creation, enabling better resource organization and management in AWS IoT SiteWise.

 **Type**: Map[String,String]

-Optional

-The value is as template used tro create the tag values for the created measurement asset models, In template, besides placeholders for environment variables (${name}) the following placeholders are
-available:

-- %schedule%
-- %target%
-- %source%

-To use the values of metadata at the top or source level of the target data, the name af the metadata value can be used with a '%' prefix and postfix.

 ---
 ### AssetName
-Template for name of created or updated assets.
+Defines the template used to generate names for assets.
+The template supports dynamic content through placeholders and metadata values to create unique and meaningful asset names.

+Available placeholders:

+- %schedule% - Schedule identifier
+- %target% - Target identifier
+- %source% - Source identifier
+- ${name} - Environment variables
+- %metadataName% - Source/target metadata values

+Default: "%target%-%schedule%-%source%"

+Required.
+Must follow AWS IoT SiteWise naming constraints:

+- Maximum length of 256 characters
+- Must be unique within your asset hierarchy
+- Cannot contain control characters or certain special characters

 **Type**: String

-The value is as template used to create the name for the created or updated asset.
-In template, besides placeholders for environment variables (${name}) the following placeholders are
-available:

-- %schedule%
-- %target%
-- %source%

-To use the values of metadata at the top or source level of the target data, the name af the metadata value can be used with a '%' prefix and postfix.

-The default value is "%target%-%schedule%-%source%"

 ---
 ### AssetPropertyAlias
-Template for alias  of created or updated asset properties.
+Defines the template used to generate aliases for asset properties.

+Available placeholders:

+- %schedule% - Schedule identifier
+- %target% - Target identifier
+- %source% - Source identifier
+- %channel% - Channel identifier
+- %uuid% - Random UUID
+- %assetid% - ID of the asset containing the property
+- ${name} - Environment variables
+- %metadataName% - Source/target metadata values

+Optional.
+If not specified, no alias will be created for the asset property.

+Constraints:

+- Minimum length of 1 character
+- Maximum length of 1000 characters
+- Cannot contain control characters
+- Must follow AWS IoT SiteWise alias naming conventions

 **Type**: String

-The value is as template used to create the external ID for the created asset property.
-In template, besides placeholders for environment variables (${name}) the following placeholders are
-available:

-- %schedule%
-- %target%
-- %source%
-- %channel%
-- %uuid% (random uuid)
-- %assetid% (ID of the asset of the property)

-To use the values of metadata at the top or source level of the target data, the name af the metadata value can be used with a '%' prefix and postfix.

-If this setting is not used then no alias will be created for the asset property.

 ---
 ### AssetPropertyName
-Template for name of created measurement asset properties.
+Defines the template used to generate names for measurement asset properties.
+The template supports dynamic content through placeholders and metadata values to create descriptive and unique property names.

+Available placeholders:

+- %schedule% - Schedule identifier
+- %target% - Target identifier
+- %source% - Source identifier
+- %channel% - Channel identifier
+- ${name} - Environment variables
+- %metadataName% - Metadata values from top, source, or channel level

+Default: "%target%-%schedule%-%source%-%channel%"

+Required.
+Must follow AWS IoT SiteWise naming constraints:

+- Maximum length of 256 characters
+- Must be unique within the asset
+- Cannot contain control characters or certain special characters

 **Type**: String

-The value is as template used tro create the name for the created measurement asset properties, In template, besides placeholders for environment variables (${name}) the following placeholders are
-available:

-- %schedule%
-- %target%
-- %source%
-- %channel%

-To use the values of metadata at the top, source or channel level of the target data, the name af the metadata value can be used with a '%' prefix and postfix.

-The default value is "%target%-%schedule%-%source%-%channel%"

 ---
 ### AssetPropertyTimestamp
 Specified which value to use for the timestamp of the measurement values written to the asset properties.

-**Type**: String

 The value specifies the starting point in the target output data from where a timestamp is searched for.
 The following values can be used.
-If no timestamp is available at the level in the output data the next level up is tried.
-Depending on configuration and availability at the source it can happen that a timestamp is not available at source or channel level.
+If no timestamp is available at the level in the output data, the next level up is tried.
+Depending on configuration and availability at the source, it can happen that a timestamp is not available at source or channel level.
 The Schedule timestamp, which is at the top level of the target output data, is always available as it is added by the SFC core.

 - "Channel" : Value timestamp, Source timestamp, Schedule timestamp
 - "Source" : Source timestamp, Schedule timestamp